Effie’s Cottage Cheese Salad with Za’atar

 PIN the Cottage Cheese Salad to try it later!

-Every now and then I try a recipe and from the very first bite I know it’s something that I’m going to be making over and over again, and when Jake and I tried this Cottage Cheese Salad with Za’atar, we couldn’t stop exclaiming over how fantastic it was.
-But just as fun as the salad itself is the story of how I happened to be making this salad!
+Sometimes I try a recipe and from the very first bite I know it’s something that I’m going to be making over and over again, and when Jake and I made this Cottage Cheese Salad with Za’atar, we couldn’t stop exclaiming over how fantastic it was.
+But just as fun as the salad itself is the story of how I happened to be making this delicious salad with cottage cheese, cucumbers, olives, and tomatoes!

 Effie’s package had so many new things I’m having fun experimenting with, but since I was at least a little familiar with Za’atar, this cottage cheese salad with Za’atar Spice Mix (affiliate link) was one of the first things I tried.
 And I was pretty sure Za’atar would taste great on American cottage cheese, and it did!